 Find out nine mistakes that can lead to a misdiagnosis in the ER.

 You have lots of random, unexplained symptoms that don’t go away

-Next, read about these strange symptoms that can signal a serious disease.
+Next, check out 40+ strange symptoms that can signal a serious disease.